An Improved Iterative Neural Network for High-Quality Image-Domain Material Decomposition in Dual-Energy CT: Results and Discussions

-Fig.~\ref{fig:decom_head} shows decomposed material density images by direct matrix inversion, DECT-EP, DECT-ST, DCNN, and distinct cross-material BCD-Net.
+Figure~\ref{fig:decom_head} shows decomposed material density images by different methods and high- and low-energy attenuation images for clinical head data.
 DECT-EP reduces severe noise and artifacts in direct matrix inversion results, but it is difficult to distinguish edges in many soft tissue regions.
-DECT-ST and DCNN suppress noise and improve the edge in soft tissues compared to DECT-EP, but both still have poor contrast in many soft tissue regions.
-Distinct cross-material BCD-Net can better remove noise and artifacts, provides clearer image edges and structures, and recovers better details, compared to other methods.
-One clearly noticeable improvement is captured in the leftmost zoom-ins in water images, where distinct cross-material BCD-Net not only improves edge sharpness and contrast in soft tissue, but also suppresses bright artifacts.
-Inside red circle 1 in water images, distinct cross-material BCD-Net preserves a ``dark spot" that exists in attenuation images in Fig.~\ref{fig:atten_head}, whereas DECT-EP, DECT-ST and DCNN all missed it.
+DECT-ST and dCNN suppress noise and improve the edges in soft tissues compared to DECT-EP, but both still have poor contrast in many soft tissue regions.
+BCD-Net-sCNN-lc and BCD-Net-dCNN further improve the contrast in soft tissue regions compared to DECT-ST and dCNN.
+However, BCD-Net-sCNN-lc has bright artifacts---see the bottom-right zoom-in in water image---and BCD-Net-dCNN leads to indistinguishable bone marrow structures---see the bottom-left zoom-ins in water and bone images.
+BCD-Net-sCNN-hc better removes noise and artifacts, provides clearer image edges and structures, and recovers subtle details, compared to the other methods aforementioned.
+One clearly noticeable improvement is captured in the bottom-right zoom-ins in water images, where BCD-Net-sCNN-hc not only improves edge sharpness and contrast in soft tissue, but also suppresses bright artifacts.
+Inside the red circle 1 in water images, BCD-Net-sCNN-hc and BCD-Net-dCNN preserve a ``dark spot" that exists in attenuation images, whereas DECT-EP, DECT-ST, dCNN, and BCD-Net-sCNN-lc all missed it.
 The structure of the dark spot is an artery that contains diluted iodine solution caused by angiogram.
 The linear attenuation coefficient of iodine is much closer to bone than soft-tissue.
 During decomposition, most of the iodine is grouped into the bone image, while in the water image there are only some pixels with tiny values, thus it is a dark spot.
-Moreover, the marrow structures obtained by distinct cross-material BCD-Net have sharper edges (inside red circle 2) than the other four methods, and improvements can be also observed at the same spatial location in water images (inside red circle 3).
-Fig.~\ref{fig:bcd_head} additionally illustrates that distinct cross-material BCD-Net provides better decomposition quality over other three BCD-Nets.
+Moreover, the marrow structures obtained by BCD-Net-sCNN-hc have sharper edges (inside red circle 2) than the other methods.

+Table~\ref{tab:cnr} summaries the CNR values for the three different TOI-local background sets in the decomposed water images via different methods.
+BCD-Net-sCNN-hc achieves significantly higher CNR compared to the other methods for all the three TOI-local background sets, and the performance degrades in the following order: BCD-Net-dCNN, BCD-Net-sCNN-lc, dCNN, DECT-ST, DECT-EP, direct matrix inversion.
+In particular, BCD-Net-sCNN-hc achieves 1.70 improvement in CNR in average over BCD-Net-dCNN, and BCD-Net-dCNN achieves 3.14 improvement in CNR in average over dCNN.